feilipu/Arduino_FreeRTOS_Library/readme.md

 It has been created to provide access to FreeRTOS capabilities, with full compatibility to the Arduino environment.
 It does this by keeping hands off almost everything, and only touching the minimum of hardware to be successful.

-## Further Reading
+## Usage & Further Reading

+Read the short blog post on [Arduino FreeRTOS](https://feilipu.me/2015/11/24/arduino_freertos/) to get started.
+And there is another much older post on using [FreeRTOS with AVR](https://feilipu.me/2011/09/22/freertos-and-libraries-for-avr-atmega/), which may be useful to read too.
+There are some further posts I've written on [Hackster.IO](https://www.hackster.io/feilipu), but they're essentially the same content.

 The canonical source for information is the [FreeRTOS Web Site](https://www.freertos.org/).
 Within this site, the [Getting Started](https://www.freertos.org/FreeRTOS-quick-start-guide.html) page is very useful.

-I have a short blog post on [Arduino FreeRTOS](https://feilipu.me/2015/11/24/arduino_freertos/), and another much older post on using [FreeRTOS with AVR](https://feilipu.me/2011/09/22/freertos-and-libraries-for-avr-atmega/), which may be useful to read too.
-There are some further posts I've written on [Hackster.IO](https://www.hackster.io/feilipu), but they're essentially the same content.
+This is the source for FreeRTOS usage (as distinct from installing and using this Arduino Library).

 My other [AVRfreeRTOS Sourceforge Repository](https://sourceforge.net/projects/avrfreertos/) or [AVRfreeRTOS Github](https://github.com/feilipu/avrfreertos) has plenty of examples, ranging from [blink](https://sourceforge.net/projects/avrfreertos/files/MegaBlink/) through to a [synthesiser](https://sourceforge.net/projects/avrfreertos/files/GA_Synth/).

 ## General